agrifooddatacanada/OCA_training_pathway/deposit_schema.md

 The first, and easiest way to deposit your schema for future reference is together with the dataset that it is associated with it.
 This is most useful for schemas that are very specific to your dataset and where you haven't created the schema with an eye towards reuse.

 We suggest that you save your schema both as the Excel template and the OCA bundle.
 The OCA bundle is a machine-readable version and is a published standard.
 This should be the most future-proof version of your schema.
 The Excel Template is a human readable version and also useful to save with your data.
-As we develop the Semantic Engine we will depreciate the Excel Template and use other tools instead.
+As we develop the Semantic Engine we will depreciate the Excel Template and use other tools to generate OCA schemas.

 ## Deposit your schema separately in a repository

 Schemas can be written to be useful for multiple datasets.
 A well written schema can be very useful for a research community because it can make it easier to share and understand data, and save the work of documentation.

 You can deposit a schema separately in the University of Guelph's Agri-environmental repository and this will give your schema a citable DOI.
 You can share and publish this DOI and reference it when you publish your data.
+Other researchers can reference your schema for their own data collection and publication.

 Obtaining a DOI
 1. Log in to Borealis, A Canadian Dataverse Repository using your U of G username and password.